 Don’t Have a Small Business Phone System?
 No Problem

-We recommend Nextiva for most small businesses because it offers a wide range of flexible, multi-line services at an affordable price.
+We recommend RingCentral for most businesses because it offers a wide range of flexible, multi-line services at an affordable price.
+Whether you work remotely, in-person, or a a combo of the two, it has all the features you need today and as you grow.
+There’s also a 14-day free trial to see how it works.

-It also offers a ton of equipment, including desk phones, cordless options, adapters, headsets, and more.
-Nextiva’s reps are well-versed in all things hardware and able to offer excellent multi-line recommendations.
+Both offer a ton of equipment, including desk phones, cordless options, adapters, headsets, and more.
+The reps at both companies are also well-versed in all things hardware and able to offer excellent multi-line recommendations.

 Not ready to commit?
-Check out our top business phone system recommendations or our Nextiva review to learn more.
+Check out our top business VoIP recommendations to see more options.

 The Top Multi Line Phone Systems: Our Top Picks